Workers’ Compensation Benefits in North Carolina

-When people are injured on the job, they can file for their lost wages and medical expenses through the North Carolina workers' compensation system.
-At Lanier Law Group, P.A., we know how important it is for you to receive workers' comp.
+When people are injured on the job, they can file for compensation for their lost wages and medical expenses through the North Carolina workers' compensation system.
+At Lanier Law Group, P.A., we know how important it is for you to receive workers' compensation benefits.

 - Medical expenses associated with treating your injuries

 - A portion of your lost wages (two-thirds of your average weekly wage)

 - Death benefits, if your family member died due to a work-related injury or illness